 Flash Forward is the epic new creative program taking over 40 city laneways with music, murals and more from the best local talent.
-While some events are on pause during lockdown, you can still see these stunning new street art pieces on your daily walk.
-Be sure to check locations are within your 10km radius before visiting.
+Check out these stunning new artworks the next time you visit the city.

 One of the most recent works you’ll find hidden around town comes from artist Bundit Puangthong.
 The beautiful mural is a weaving work of interconnected dragons, fiery motifs and colourful plants.
 Find the finished work at 602 Little Bourke Street.